astrorama/ElementsEnv/doc/Manual.md

 ### Quick Setup

-The quick way to setup the base Euclid development environment is done by sourcing the ELogin script for your shell type.
+The quick way to setup the base ElementsEnv development environment is done by sourcing the ELogin script for your shell type.
 For the csh-like shells, the command looks like: